-Most people are in the amputee program for an average of three weeks (this may vary from two to eight weeks, depending on your needs).
-While in hospital, your day will be scheduled with the different team members working with you, but you will have time to yourself as well.
-Once you become familiar with your schedule, you can direct visiting friends to the less busy times.
-Family visitors are welcome to attend scheduled sessions with you.
+Most people stay in hospital in the amputee program for three to four weeks.
+While in hospital different team members will work with you each day.
+You will have time to yourself as well.
+We suggest friends visit when you are not busy.
+Family caregivers are welcome to attend scheduled sessions with you.
 (This is especially useful if they will be helping you at home.)

 Appointments with the amputee team members are scheduled Monday to Friday.
-People are encouraged to go home on the weekends.
-These visits home are called "leaves of absence," and may last anywhere from a few hours to a complete weekend.
-In the beginning, the time at home may be without the prosthesis.
-As your skills with the prosthesis and your skin's tolerance improve, we will encourage you to have the prosthesis at home for the weekend.
+People are expected to go home on the weekends.
+You may not take your artificial limb home with you on the weekend at first.
+As your skills and your skin's tolerance to the artificial limb improve, we will expect you to use it at home.

-Before discharge, you and your family may wish to meet with the team to discuss your progress and any questions or concerns you have.
-This is can be arranged by the social worker, if necessary.
-As mentioned, your family is also welcome to attend the rounds held in the therapy gym twice weekly.
-Additional follow-up services, such as those through the Community Care Access Centre, will be arranged by the team, if necessary, prior to your discharge.
+Before you leave the hospital, you and your family caregiver may meet with the team to discuss your progress and questions or concerns you have.
+This can be arranged by the social worker, if necessary.
+Additional follow-up services and community care will be arranged by the team, if necessary, before you are discharged.

-An amputee clinic appointment will be arranged for approximately six weeks after discharge.
-The purpose of the appointment is to see the amputee team and to make sure things are going well at home with your prosthesis.
-The amputee team will see you at the clinic on a regular basis after the first appointment
+An amputee clinic appointment will be booked for you approximately six weeks after discharge.
+At this appointment the amputee team will discuss how things are going for you at home with your artificial limb.
+The amputee team will see you at the clinic on a regular basis after the first appointment.